DavidDuongCS/amazon-system-simulator/README.md

 # amazon-system-simulator

-amazon-system-simulator was a Java project for a computer science course (CPS 209: Computer Science II) that was based around a simulation of an e-commerce system like Amazon.
-A skeleton code was provided and the main goal of the project was to write code to make commands work.
+This was a Java project for a computer science course (CPS 209: Computer Science II) that was based around a simulation of an e-commerce system like Amazon.
+A skeleton code was provided and the main goal of the project was to write code in empty functions to make certain commands work.